-In 2005, for our examiners’ convenience, we introduced a function for searching a variety font type and supplement references including US gazettes to our Intelligent Industrial Design Search System.
+For our examiners’ convenience, we provide a function for searching a variety font type and supplement references including US gazettes to our Intelligent Industrial Design Search System.
 More detailed functions are as follows:

 Trial and Court Decision Documents Search System

-With the launch of KIPOnet system in 1999, KIPO established a Trial and Court Decision Documents Search System for its examiners’ convenience.
-Due to the System, examiners see detailed information on trial or court decisions on trademarks and relevant texts.
-Key functions of the system are as follows:
+With the launch of the KIPOnet system in 1999, KIPO established a Trial and Court Decision Documents Search System for its examiners’ convenience.
+Due to the System, examiners see detailed information on trial or court decisions on designs and relevant texts.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

-KIPOnet unified approximately 34 subsystems in 2005.
+KIPOnet incorporated approximately 48 subsystems in 2006.
 Such systems play a role in managing the data produced in each phase of the procedure, dealing with matters that originate in the transfer of data to the next phase, and streamlining the administration of searches.

 General Information Management System

-The General Information Management System outputs a variety of statistical and policy data related to various types of industrial property such as patents, utility models, trademarks and industrial designs.
+The General Information Management System outputs a variety of statistical and policy data related to industrial designs as well as patents, utility models, and trademarks.
 It does this by using a variety of information retained by KIPO’s databases.
 The system’s tools efficiently manage large-volumes of data and provide various features for end-users.